heroku/node-heroku-client/docs/oauthClient.md

 ### `id`

-*Unique identifier of this oauth client.*
+*unique identifier of this OAuth client.*

 Example | Serialized? | Type
 --- | --- | ---